jross765/JKMyMoneyLibNTools/kmymoney-api-ext/README.md

 	* Possibly new class for high-level consistency checks of existing transactions, e.g.: All dividends of domestic shares are actually posted to the domestic dividend account.

 * New sub-module for accounting-macros, such as closing the books.

+    **Note**: Will have to re-think this, because, altough equity accounts (in the accounting sense of the word, not as a badly-chosen synonym for stock accounts) do exist in KMyMoney, they do not seem to be used in completely the same way as in GnuCash (it's a *personal finance* software, after all...) -- "closing the books", altough technically possible, might be counter-productive here.

 * New sub-module for management of securities and currencies (esp. bulk quote import).